The content below highlight Extension Children, Youth & Family Consortium's Scholar in residence activities focused on early childhood mental health.

 Brianna and Tanya: A case study about infant and early childhood mental health — Explore this case study which focuses on a young African American mother, her daughter from infancy through kindergarten, and the many influences on their lives.

-Adverse childhood experiences (ACEs) and trauma in young children (pdf) — Learn about Adverse Childhood Experiences, what we know and don't know from the research, how they relate to trauma and other experiences, and how to promote resilience.
+Adverse childhood experiences (ACEs) and trauma in young children — Learn about Adverse Childhood Experiences, what we know and don't know from the research, how they relate to trauma and other experiences, and how to promote resilience.
+Read a summary of this issue.

-The impact of trauma on infants (pdf) — Read this issue of the eReview, an online publication that integrates research and practice expertise to improve services and promote children’s mental health.
+The impact of trauma on infants — Read this issue of the eReview, an online publication that integrates research and practice expertise to improve services and promote children’s mental health.
+Read a summary of the issue.

 Wonder Years: The Science of Early Childhood is a Science Museum of Minnesota exhibition.
 CYFC informed development of the exhibition and conducted research on how it communicates research information to policymakers.